 GI Bill Facts: You Can’t Use Your Benefits Everywhere

-That means that you may need to shop around a bit more for a school to attend; depending on where you live it may be more or less challenging to find a program that is acceptable to you and that accepts the GI Bill.
+That means that you may need to shop around a bit more for a school to attend; depending on where you live, it may be more or less challenging to find a program that is acceptable to you and accepts the GI Bill.

 Some schools may accept GI Bill funds for some but not all programs; there may not be a degree of standardization in this area.
 You’ll need to speak to an entrance counselor or veterans’ affairs rep at the college to learn what is possible.